arianasuha/Bomb-Arena/README.md

-This is a game made by using Python's OpenGl library for Computer Graphics Course's Project.
+This is a game project made by using Python's OpenGl library for Computer Graphics Course's Project.